industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 You can find the further information about the following steps in the [docs](docs/install_Device_Northbound.md)

 - Configure Connection to Southbound
-  - Databus
+  - Create Databus Credentials
-  - DataXess
+  - Configure communication with DataXess

-  - Industrial Information Hub
-    - Data Service
+- Organize incoming data
+  - Integrate IIH Essentials in Common Configurator
+  - Create an Asset model

-    - Insights Hub Sync
+- Connect to Insights Hub

 - Configure visualization
   - Energy Manager